charmbracelet/mods/README.md

 Output nothing to standard err.

+#### Reset Settings

+`--reset-settings`

+Backup your old settings file and reset everything to the defaults.

 ## Whatcha Think?

 We’d love to hear your thoughts on this project.
 Feel free to drop us a note.